 Q20.
 Differentiate between static IP addressing and dynamic IP addressing.

 Ans.
-In static IP addressing, a computer (or another device) is configured to always use the same IP address, whereas in dynamic IP addressing, the IP address can change periodically and is managed by a centralised network service
+In static IP addressing, a computer (or another device) is always configured to use the same IP address, whereas in dynamic IP addressing, the IP address can change periodically and is managed by a centralised network service

 Q21.
 What is a LAN?